vuestorefront/vue-storefront/packages/core/docs/integrations/adyen.md

 ## Introduction

 This package provides integration with [Adyen](https://www.adyen.com/).
-For more information about this topic, please refer to the [payment providers](../guide/checkout.html#payment-providers) page.
+For more information about payment integrations, please refer to the [payment providers](../guide/checkout.html#payment-providers) page.

 ## Installation